telerik/xaml-docs/knowledge-base/kb-propertygrid-collectioneditor-itemtemplate.md

 ## Description

-How to set the ItemTemplate property for all CollectionEditorPicker controls inside your RadPropertyGrid.
+How to set a generic ItemTemplate property for all CollectionEditorPicker controls inside your RadPropertyGrid.

 ## Solution